vscode-restructuredtext/docs/index.rst

 #.
 Click "Install" button to install "reStructuredText" extension.

-.. note:: If you want to stay on the edge, you can install Visual Studio Code Insider and then install the preview version of this extension.
+.. note:: If you want to stay on the edge, you can install Visual Studio Code Insider and then install the prerelease version of this extension.

 You can go through the follow articles to better understand the various features,